verbb/workflow/docs/template-guides/email-notifications.md

 To access these, visit Utilities → System Messages.

-## When an editor submits entry for approval
+## When an Editor Submits Entry for Approval

 Variable | Description
 --- | ---